 - A family - including a couple and single parent - with a combined taxable income (including any reportable fringe benefits of $1,000 or more) greater than $180,000 (increasing by $1,500 per dependent child, after the first child).

-Frank's Minimum Working Visa cover is not an eligible hospital cover when it comes to the Medicare Levy Surcharge and will not exempt an overseas visitor from paying the tax (if their taxable income is above the listed amounts).
+Frank's Overseas Visitor Health Covers are not eligible hospital covers when it comes to the Medicare Levy Surcharge and will not exempt an overseas visitor from paying the tax (if their taxable income is above the listed amounts)

 Non-hospital treatment and other health expenses

-A second type of private health insurance, Extras cover, helps cover the cost of healthcare-related expenses charged by non-hospital healthcare professionals such as dentists, podiatrists, chiropractors, optometrists, physiotherapists and more.
+A second type of private health insurance, extras cover, helps cover the cost of healthcare-related expenses charged by non-hospital healthcare professionals such as dentists, chiropractors, optometrists, physiotherapists and more.
 Medicare usually does not cover non-hospital treatments and services such as these.
-Australian citizens who need these services either pay for them in full or buy Extras cover from a private health insurer to help pay for the cost.
-Working or student visa visitors to Australia have the same choice.